Slots mobile games are traditionally big moneymakers.

 Cash Frenzy brings players the bare minimum they need to get started.

-The tutorial comes down to a few pointers and short written explanations.
+The game tutorial comes down to a few pointers and short written explanations.
 The texts are short (as they should be), and the tutorial is blended into gameplay.
 Since the core game is super simple, there is really no need for more in the first phase.

 The teaching part is spread across the game.
 The more players play, the more receptive they are to learning more things about it.
 Therefore, players gradually unlock meta layers, and the game provides an introduction to all of them.